-City of Ames Grows Sustainable Fleet with Partners Renewable Energy Group and Optimus Technologies
+City of Ames Grows Lower Carbon Fleet with Partners Chevron Renewable Energy Group and Optimus Technologies

 Municipal Fleet Adds Seven Additional Heavy-Duty Trucks Running on 100% Biodiesel

 Ames, Iowa- The City of Ames is adding seven new all-purpose dump trucks to their fleet that have the Optimus Technologies advanced fuel system integrated into their new vehicle specification.
-The Optimus system enables the engines to operate year-round on 100% biodiesel (B100) produced by Renewable Energy Group (REG).
+The Optimus system enables the engines to operate year-round on 100% biodiesel (B100) produced by Chevron Renewable Energy Group.

 This announcement comes after a successful pilot was conducted with five City-owned trucks throughout 2020, meaning soon the City will have 12 total trucks running on B100.
 The City of Ames is eager to get more trucks on the road that reduce carbon emissions and provide cleaner air for its residents.

 At the direction of the Ames City Council, the City of Ames is looking at carbon reduction and long-term sustainability for all of its fleet purchases.
-The pilot project using Optimus’ Vector System, combined with REG’s B100 biodiesel, provided a tremendous opportunity to pursue a public-private partnership with widespread benefits through lower emissions.
+The pilot project using Optimus’ Vector System, combined with Chevron Renewable Energy Group's B100 biodiesel, provided a tremendous opportunity to pursue a public-private partnership with widespread benefits through lower emissions.

 “We undertook the B100 project because we wanted to be responsible stewards to our planet, to the environment,” Mayor John Haila says.
 “It’s a tremendous opportunity to make a big impact.”